pineapple-bois/polynomial-methods/README.md

 ----

-## `decompose_polynomial` function
+### `decompose_polynomial` function

 Takes a string representation of a polynomial as an argument and returns a dictionary.
 It works for both univariate and multivariate polynomials.

-For univariate polynomials, the function returns a dictionary where the keys are the exponents of 'x' and the values are the corresponding coefficients.
+For univariate polynomials, the function returns a dictionary where the keys are the exponents of $x$ and the values are the corresponding coefficients.

-For multivariate polynomials, it returns a dictionary where the keys are tuples of exponents (for 'x', 'y', and 'z') and values are the corresponding coefficients.
+For multivariate polynomials, it returns a dictionary where the keys are tuples of exponents ($x y z$) and values are the corresponding coefficients.

 ----